(

-(One Laptop per Child, Cambridge, MA) A research initiative of MIT Media Labs devoted to the creation of a $100 PC for educating children in developing countries around the world.
-Founded in 2005 by Nicholas Negroponte, OLPC laptops are geared to the educational ministries of governments that can purchase thousands of units at a time.
+Child) A research initiative of MIT Media Labs devoted to the creation of a $100 PC for educating children in developing countries around the world.
+Founded in 2005 by Nicholas Negroponte, OLPC laptops were geared to the educational ministries of governments that could purchase thousands of units at a time.

-Taiwan-based Quanta Computer was selected as the original design manufacturer (ODM), and manufacturing began in late 2007.
-Although $100 was the target, a manufacturing cost of about $190 was announced for the first run of 300,000 units, a smaller order than anticipated.
+Taiwan-based Quanta Computer was the original design manufacturer (ODM), and manufacturing began in 2007.
+Although $100 was the target, manufacturing costs were nearly double.

 Unexpected Competition